Thomas Paprocki: Auxiliary Bishop of Chicago

-On January 24, 2003, Paprocki was appointed auxiliary bishop of the Archdiocese of Chicago and titular bishop of Vulturaria by Pope John Paul II.
+On January 24, 2003, Paprocki was appointed auxiliary bishop of Chicago and titular bishop of Vulturaria by Pope John Paul II.
 He received his episcopal consecration on March 19, 2003, from Cardinal Francis George, with bishops Raymond E. Goedert and Ricardo Urquidi serving as co-consecrators.

 As an auxiliary bishop, Paprocki served as episcopal vicar for Vicariate IV, and as the cardinal's liaison for Polonia and for health and hospital affairs.
-Paprocki is also a board member of the Polish American Association and the Polish American Leadership Initiative.
+Paprocki was also a board member of the Polish American Association and the Polish American Leadership Initiative.
+Paprocki has been accused of shielding at least three priests from sexual assault investigations.

-When Illinois Governor Rod Blagojevich, issued an executive order in 2005 requiring all pharmacists in the state to dispense prescription contraceptives, Paprocki condemned the order in Blagojevich's presence, saying, "I am dismayed that our secular society has reached the point that individuals are being required by law to violate their personal religious beliefs in order to accommodate the selfish demands of special interest groups."In November 2008, Paprocki said, "If Catholic hospitals were required by federal law to perform abortions, we'd have to close our hospitals."
-When remarking about who was responsible for the sexual abuse crises in the Catholic Church, Paprocki said that the devil was the principal force behind the lawsuits.Paprocki has shielded at least three priests from sexual assault investigations.

 Bishop of Springfield

-On April 20, 2010, Paprocki was appointed as bishop of the Diocese of Springfield in Illinois by Pope Benedict XVI.
+On April 20, 2010, Paprocki was appointed as bishop of Springfield in Illinois by Pope Benedict XVI.
 He was installed at the Cathedral of the Immaculate Conception in Springfield on June 22, 2010.
 In November 2010, he organized a conference on exorcism.

-In April 2012, Paprocki was named as part of a three-member board of American Catholic Bishops charged by the Vatican's Congregation for the Doctrine of the Faith (CDF) with a multi-year investigation into the U.S. Leadership Conference of Women Religious (LCWR).
-He coined the name of the Fortnight for Freedom, a campaign of the American bishops on behalf of religious liberty.
+In April 2012, Paprocki was named as part of a three-member board of American Catholic bishops charged by the Vatican's Congregation for the Doctrine of the Faith (CDF) with a multi-year investigation into the U.S. Leadership Conference of Women Religious (LCWR).
+He coined the name of the Fortnight for Freedom, a campaign of the American bishops promoting their religious liberty agenda.

 Paprocki is episcopal board chair for the Catholic Athletes for Christ, and is the author of Running for a Higher Purpose and Holy Goals for Body and Soul.
+Paprocki is a long-distance runner, having completed 24 marathons by 2018.